human154/gleam-book/README.md

 ### The Limitations Of Gleam
 Gleam is a young language.
 The Gleam community is working hard to remedy the following limitations:
 - There is no repl (interactive command line interface)
 - A limited ecosystem of libraries.
-This is offset by the fact that Gleam programs can easily make use of the entire Beam ecosystem (including libraries from Erlang, Elixir and and other languages).
+This is offset by the fact that Gleam programs can easily make use of the entire Beam ecosystem (including libraries from Erlang, Elixir, LFE and and other Beam languages).
 - A limited number of tutorials available online.

 ### Contributing

 The Gleam community is growing but still young.
 There are plenty of opportunities to make a contribution:
-- Write a blog post about Gleam.
+- Write a blog post or tutorial about Gleam.
 - Try to make something with Gleam and share your feedback with the Gleam developers.
 - [Contribute to the Gleam ecosysten](https://github.com/gleam-lang)
 - If you are interested in writing Rust then you could [contribute to the compiler](https://github.com/gleam-lang/gleam)